solutions4most/dotUmp/README.md

 or
 # What's the call, Ump?

 Here be data extracts from webpages and videos.
+Pull requests will be most welcomed!

 What started out as a simple query - Lets find how many faults (or lets) were called in badminton matches - led to the start of this repository.